GarvitSharma0/Swasth-Kethi/README.md

 # Plant Disease Classification using Swin Transformer

-This project implements a deep learning model for classifying plant diseases from leaf images.
+This project implementsng model for classifying plant diseases from leaf images.
 The model is built using the Swin Transformer architecture and is trained on a dataset containing images of various plant diseases.
 The goal is to accurately classify the type of disease present in the input image.

 ## Introduction